EwenMR/JEMARO-ARP-/ARP/Assignment2/README.md

 ## window.c

 The `window.c` creates the graphical user interface of the game.
-Using the ncurses library, a main window where the drone can be controlled and a smaller window with the position of the drone are made.
-The file communicates with the `keyboardManager` using pipes and uses shared memory to read the updates position of the drone.
+Using the ncurses library, a main game window with the drone, the obstacles and the targets was made above a smaller window with the position of the drone.
+The file receives and sends the appropriate data throigh pipes.
 Once again signal handling is taken care of as to send a signal to the watchdog.

+## obstacle.c
+The role of the `obstacle.c` file is to create and manage the random spawning of the obstacle positions.
+The file reads the drone position as to not create an obstacle too close to the drone to avoid any unwanted behaviour.
+The obstacles' positions are sent via pipes.
+The signal handling is done as to send a signal to the watchdog as the previous processes.

 ## Instruction for installing and running